 Modules offered may vary.

-The programme is taught at our Middlesbrough campus in the vibrant heart of the city.
-You undertake placements in a range of adult and children placements in both the statutory and voluntary sectors across the North East.
+You study at Teesside University on our Middlesbrough campus.
+You undertake adult and children placements in the statutory and voluntary sectors across the region.

 Teaching methods include lectures, seminars, small group work, micro-teaching skills and professional/practice placements.